FPGAtestbed/fpga.github.io/docs/building_emulation.md

 ### Xilinx toolchain

 You should first load the _vitis_ module, `module load vitis`.
 This will make available Xilinx specific tooling, including _v++_, _vivado_, _vitis_hls_, _vitis_, and _vitis_analyser_ into your environment, as well as setting up the correct OpenCL environment for hardware emulation.
-We have developed a simple sum example to demonstrate using the Xilix toolchain on the testbed, this can also be used as a skeleton structure for more complex FPGA codes if that is helpful.
+We have developed a simple number sum example [here](https://github.com/FPGAtestbed/xilinx_sum_example) to demonstrate using the Xilix toolchain on the testbed, this can also be used as a skeleton structure for more complex FPGA codes if that is helpful.

 ```console
 [username@nextgenio-login2 ~]$ git clone https://github.com/FPGAtestbed/xilinx_sum_example.git